Ali-Kazzazi/Ali-kazzazi/README.md

 -   💼 &nbsp; Software Engineer.
 -   ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

+- 🔭 I’m currently working as a Software Developer and AI Researcher.
+- 🌱 I’m currently learning
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...

 <h3>🛠 Tech Stack</h3>

 -   💻 &nbsp; JavaScript | Python | ReactJS | NodeJS | Express | Three JS